 "Bummer, you don't know what you're gonna miss, man!" she said with her cool talk, "Are you sure you don't wanna come along?
 Your favorite rock star stud is gonna be there; l-l-l-live, in concert!"

 "Far out, no way," I shouted.

 I had never yet in my young life been to a live concert.
 To actually see my dream boat, Jimmi Hendrix, live on stage would blow my mind.
 I decided right then and there to pay the price just to see him strum that twangy guitar, especially to "Foxy Lady"!
 What could my parents do to me, anyway, besides ground me.
 It was time I broke out of the mold and do something daring.
 Little did I know it would turn out to be the cultural musical event of the century!

 "When do we split?"
 I asked my good friend.

-"What about the girls?," I asked referring to our best buds, Martie, Nell and Erin.
+"What about the girls?"
+I asked referring to our best buds, Martie, Nell and Erin.

-"They're in like Flynn, baby," she assured me.
+"They're into it, baby," she assured me.

 "We will," Ruby joked as she hung her head out the window.

-"So this is what half a million people look like," Martie announced in awe.
+"So this is what a half million people look like," Martie announced in awe.

 "Peace and love," Erin chanted in a daze, "That's what it's all about, peace and love!"